ezzing/3DLayout-documentation/4-Customization.md

 ### DefaultBuilding

 User can define the default building.
-This are the default values for each new created building.
+These are the default values for each new created building.

 Sample values to define default building: